Edit Content

 Why Your Diet Matters When You Have Incontinence

-You know that you should eat healthy.
+You know you should eat healthy.
 A diet rich in foods like vegetables and fruit, lean protein, and whole grains does wonders for your overall health.
-It can help ward off diseases, maintain your body’s functioning, and provide the right amounts of vitamins, minerals and antioxidants that your body needs to run smoothly.
+It can help ward off diseases, maintain your body’s functioning, and provide the right amounts of vitamins, minerals, and antioxidants that your body needs to run smoothly.

 But did you know that what you eat also has a drastic effect on how your bladder behaves?
 This is especially true if you have incontinence or overactive bladder.